General Questions Regarding Your Exam

-To use an analogy: if you needed eye surgery, would you want your primary care physician to do it, or would you want a highly trained eye surgeon to do it?
+To use an analogy: If you needed eye surgery, would you want your primary care physician to do it, or would you want a highly trained eye surgeon to do it?
 The primary care physician might be extremely good at what they do, but the eye surgeon is the person to go to for what they do best.

-The S. Mark Taper Foundation Imaging Center is located on the northwest corner of San Vicente Boulevard and Gracie Allen Drive (also known as Alden Drive), just off of Beverly Boulevard.
+The S. Mark Taper Foundation Imaging Center is on the northwest corner of San Vicente Boulevard and Gracie Allen Drive (also known as Alden Drive), just off of Beverly Boulevard.
 There is a large metal sculpture in the shape of the number "8" in front of the center.

-- Cedars-Sinai Medical Center Campus
+- Cedars-Sinai campus

-- The S. Mark Taper Foundation Imaging Center
+- S. Mark Taper Foundation Imaging Center

-- Medical Office Tower satellite office
+- Medical Office East satellite office

 - Marcia Israel Mammography Center satellite office